oseberg/devops-screener/README.md

 # Oseberg DevOps Screener

-Please complete the following and submit source code and output to the person that sent you this screener.
+Please complete the following and submit source code and output to us via the Greenhouse link that you were provided with.
 Please also track and state with how much time you spent on each assignment.

 You're welcome to use Internet resources in solving these problems, as long as they don't give you a complete solution, and you obviously can't ask people